 Paying for a Transplant

-It is part of Seattle Children’s mission to provide financial assistance to children in our region.
+It is part of Seattle Children’s Hospital’s mission to provide financial assistance to children in our region who are in need of a transplant.
 Financial assistance is based on family need and hospital resources.

 Learn more about financial assistance and counseling.

 Seattle Children’s has transplant specialists and social workers who will help you plan for the costs of a transplant.

 They will help you with application processes for Medicaid or the Children’s Financial Assistance program, depending on eligibility.

 What if we don’t live in Washington, Alaska, Montana or Idaho?

 If your family lives in a state outside the Washington, Alaska, Montana, or Idaho (WAMI) region, we are prepared to help you.
 Please visit our financial counseling services to learn more.